ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 - Tags: #zotero, #inking, #freehand-drawing, #handwritten, #annotation
 - URL: https://forums.zotero.org/discussion/88240/pdf-annotation-inking
 #### Highlights & Notes
-- PDF Annotation: Inking bwiernik March 10, 2021 I read a lot statistics PDFs.
+- PDF Annotation: Inking bwiernik March 10, 2021
+	- I read a lot statistics PDFs.
 As I do, I like to write with a stylus on the page.
 For example, I will write alternative forms of an equation in the margins or write out steps of proofs that aren’t clear.
 I also like to circle parts of equations that are most relevant (the highlight tool often does a poor job of this).
 I would really like if Zotero’s new PDF reader could support the ink annotation tool for these purposes, especially as part the iPad app.

 ---
 # Saving grace

 That said, it took just a little Googling to dig deeper.
 I needed to confirm this "defect" before I am wiling to walk away.
 Glad I did!
-I am happy to report that Zotero 6 on iOS actually supports inking, as evidenced in this [video](https://www.bilibili.com/video/BV1P54y1N7Gr/?spm_id_from=333.337.search-card.all.click).
+I am happy to report that the latest Zotero app on iOS actually supports inking, as evidenced in this [video](https://www.bilibili.com/video/BV1P54y1N7Gr/?spm_id_from=333.337.search-card.all.click).
+This is also confirmed by the official account.

+#paste/glasp/link
 ## Official app description
 #### Metadata